saisankargochhayat/doot/README.md

 # Doot
 Gesture to speech converter.
-Based on leap motion controller .
+Based on leap motion controller.